 Bubble map with ggplot2

-This post explains how to build a bubble map with ggplot2.
-It takes a list of GPS coordinates and plot them on top of a map, with size and color mapped to data.
+This article demonstrates how to construct a bubble map using ggplot2.
+It guides you through the process of plotting GPS coordinates on a map, with the bubbles’ size and color representing different data variables.

 Bubble map section About Maps